arminhamrah/SSM-Image-Gen/README.md

 **VAE-CelebA.py** implements and trains a Variational Autoencoder using an encoder-decoder architecture on 64x64 pixel images from CelebA.
 The code is borrowed from an open-sourced PyTorch notebook (https://github.com/Jovana-Gentic/VAE_celeba/blob/main/pytorch-vae-celeba.ipynb).
 The code loads CelebA images using the provided partition CSV, preprocessing the images, defines the convolutional encoder and decoder (both modeling Gaussian distributions), trains the VAE, generates samples in batch sizes of 16, and plots the final training curves and output images.

-Afterwards, we also have a **VAE-losses.py** file which uses Pandas and Matplotlib to load the VAE_loss.csv file (with loss values at each step), and graphs all three loss functions—NELBO, REC, and KL—over the course of training.
+Afterwards, there is a **VAE-losses.py** file which uses Pandas and Matplotlib to load the VAE_loss.csv file (with loss values at each step), and graphs all three loss functions—NELBO, REC, and KL—over the course of training.
 This script allowed us to overlay all three losses onto one graph rather than three seperate graphs, which was helpful for the class presentation visualizing the loss functions.
-For the SSM+VAE model, we generated three seperate graphs.
+For the SSM+VAE model, I generated three seperate graphs.

-Lastly, we have **VAE-SSM.py**, which hosts the implementation code for the VAE-SSM hybrid model.
+Lastly is **VAE-SSM.py**, which hosts the implementation code for the VAE-SSM hybrid model.
 VAE-SSM is a VAE hybrid in PyTorch that swaps out the usual convolutional neural networks for state-space (S4D) blocks (as introduced in the S4D paper).
 Both the encoder and decoder use positional embeddings plus S4D layers to turn 64×64 RGB faces into a compact latent code and back again.
-We trained on CelebA with a KL-annealing schedule and a warmup-exponential learning-rate decay, showing that structured state-space models can be a drop-in replacement for convolutional layers in image generation.
+I trained on CelebA with a KL-annealing schedule and a warmup-exponential learning-rate decay, showing that structured state-space models can be a drop-in replacement for convolutional layers in image generation.

-The CelebA dataset we used can be found here: https://www.kaggle.com/datasets/jessicali9530/celeba-dataset.
+The CelebA dataset I used can be found here: https://www.kaggle.com/datasets/jessicali9530/celeba-dataset.

 # Tech Stack